Mary Deros

-Mary Deros is a municipal politician in Montreal, Quebec, Canada.
-She has represented Parc-Extension on Montreal city council since 1998.
+Mary Deros was a municipal politician in Montreal, Quebec, Canada.
+She represented Parc-Extension on Montreal city council from 1998 until 2025.

-Deros serves on the Montreal executive committee in Michael Applebaum's administration with responsibility for cultural communities.
-She was previously an executive committee member in the administrations of Pierre Bourque and Gérald Tremblay.
-Originally elected as a member of Vision Montreal, Deros subsequently joined Union Montreal before becoming an independent councillor in December 2012; in June 2013, she reaffiliated with the new Équipe Denis Coderre.
+Deros was previously an executive committee member in the administrations of Pierre Bourque and Gérald Tremblay.
+Originally elected as a member of Vision Montreal, Deros subsequently joined Union Montreal before becoming an independent councillor in December 2012; in June 2013, she reaffiliated with Équipe Denis Coderre and stayed with the party as it was renamed Ensemble Montréal.

 Early life and career

 Deros was born in Athens, Greece, to a family of Greek and Armenian heritage.
 During the Armenian genocide, her father escaped Turkey to live on the Greek island of Samos.
 She moved with her family to Montreal in 1958, when she was seven years old.
 She is fluent in Greek, Armenian, French, and English and was a well-known volunteer in Montreal's Park Extension District, before launching her political career.